TRIQS/hartree_fock/doc/about.rst

 About hartree_fock
 ***************

-An example application using ``cpp2py`` and TRIQS.
+An example application using TRIQS.

-Written and maintained by N. Wentzell with contributions from H. U.R.
-Strand.
+Written by J. Karp with contributions from A. Hampel and N. Wentzell.